Enfants d’Asie in Vietnam

 Enfants d’Asie set up a pilot project to enable young girls from ethnic minorities to access higher education at Ho Chi Minh’s Universities.
 About ten young girls are financially and morally supported until they graduate and obtain a job.

-Our project in partnership with local actors
+Our projects in partnership with local actors

 The Religious Congregation of Mary Immaculate